App version: 0.1.0

 Debt Consolidation

 A personal loan can be used to consolidate all outstanding loans, including credit cards, auto loans, and student loans.
 The benefits of consolidating your debt include faster, more streamlined payoff and, potentially, lower interest payments.
 If you take out a personal loan to consolidate your other outstanding loans, you’ll then only have one outstanding loan.
+Recommended: Debt Consolidation Loans vs Personal Loans: Key Differences

 Interest Rates

 Using a personal loan to consolidate other outstanding loans may be beneficial if you are able to get a lower interest rate than you are currently paying on your other debts.
-This might be possible if your credit score has improved since applying for those other loans.
+This might be possible if you’ve built your credit score since applying for those other loans.
 If you are able to secure a lower rate, you may be able to lower your monthly payments and reduce your total loan costs.
 To see if this is possible, you may want to shop around and compare personal loan interest rates to get a sense of what rates and terms you might qualify for.

 Payment Methods

 Whether or not you consolidate several outstanding loans into one, it’s important to make your payments on time and in full each month.
-Missed or late payments can lead to extra charges, and will likely get reported to the consumer credit bureaus.
+Missed or late payments can lead to extra charges and will likely get reported to the consumer credit bureaus.
 Setting up autopay for an outstanding loan can help ensure you never miss a payment due date and that the loan will be fully paid off by its maturity date.

 Applying for a Personal Loan